A Life In Music and The Arts..................

 My skill in Eurythmics led my mother to take me to see my first ballets: Swan Lake and Sleeping Beauty age 4-5.
 To this day, I remember the very strong and scary impression that The Black Swan entrances and the leitfmotif music had on me.
 Im not sure why, but that was scary....to me.

 Sleeping Beauty was better and it tied in to my favorite movie as a 4 year old, the brand new Disney classic: Sleeping Beauty.
-How many times did my mother take me to see this Disney movie.!
+How many times did my mother take me to see my favorite Disney movie.!
 I was the Prince from Sleeping Beauty for 2 Halloweens in a row and kept my costume in its original box for years...

 I'm from the generation of late "baby boomer kids "who grew up during the Etch-A-Sketch rage of 1960-1962.
 My Etch-A-Sketch was my ipad of